adsforce/docs/docs/en/media-source-configurations/facebook/README.md

 > **[success] Tip**
 >
-> * You can verify the link through clicking "Verify";
+> * You can verify the link by clicking "Verify";
 > * The status shows "Verified", indicating that the configuration is completed;
-> * After directly copying or editing the generated Deferred Deeplink, copy the link to the specified location of the Facebook account Ad;
+> * After directly copying or editing the generated Deferred Deeplink, paste the link to the specified location of the Facebook account Ad;
 > * Different Campaigns cannot share the same Deferred Deeplink;
 > * Add up to 10 links (click EDIT button to modify the link address);
 > * The updated data window will take effect after being saved.